archcoding-books/papers/storage/haystack/haystack.md

 ####3.4.2 Photo Write

-When uploading a photo into Haystack web servers pro- vide the logical volume id, key, alternate key, cookie, and data to Store machines.
-Each machine syn- chronously appends needle images to its physical vol- ume files and updates in-memory mappings as needed.
+When uploading a photo into Haystack web servers provide the logical volume id, key, alternate key, cookie, and data to Store machines.
+Each machine synchronously appends needle images to its physical volume files and updates in-memory mappings as needed.
 While simple, this append-only restriction complicates some operations that modify photos, such as rotations.
 As Haystack disallows overwriting needles, photos can only be modified by adding an updated needle with the same key and alternate key.
-If the new needle is written to a different logical volume than the original, the Direc- tory updates its application metadata and future requests will never fetch the older version.
-If the new needle is written to the same logical volume, then Store machines append the new needle to the same corresponding physi- cal volumes.
-Haystack distinguishes such duplicate nee- dles based on their offsets.
+If the new needle is written to a different logical volume than the original, the Directory updates its application metadata and future requests will never fetch the older version.
+If the new needle is written to the same logical volume, then Store machines append the new needle to the same corresponding physical volumes.
+Haystack distinguishes such duplicate needles based on their offsets.
 That is, the latest version of a needle within a physical volume is the one at the highest offset.